alexmiller63/SNAP/kennedy-letter.md

 **Reason for inclusion:**

-The Food and Nutrition Administration is the principal USDA agency administering the federal nutrition-assistance programs, including SNAP.
+Senior official in the USDA organization responsible for federal nutrition-assistance programs, including SNAP.

-**Office:**
+**Address:**

 Food and Nutrition Administration